Diversity Leadership Team (Organization Chart)

 Dean, The Graduate School

 Mark J. T. Smith serves as Dean of the Purdue University Graduate School.
-He has been an active member of the Board of Directors and Executive Committee of the Council of Graduate Schools (CGS).
-He is currently chair-elect and will become Chairman of the CGS Board in 2016.
+He is an active member of the Board of Directors and Executive Committee of the Council of Graduate Schools (CGS) and currently serves as Chairman of the CGS Board.

 Smith is a recipient of the Purdue University Dreamer Award, which recognizes service to others and promoting inclusiveness, and the Black Graduate Student Association’s Engagement Award.